tripslab/vagrant-trips/README.md

 ## Jupyter

-If you define a `--jupyter-password`, the vagrant machine will automatically start a jupyter notebook server in the folder /home/vagrant/shared/notebooks/'.
+`vagrant up --provision-with jupyter` will start the machine with a jupyter notebook server running in the folder /home/vagrant/shared/notebooks/'.
 You can access this server from [https://0.0.0.0:8888/tree](https://0.0.0.0:8888/tree) in your local browser.

-To disable jupyter, `vagrant ssh; echo disabled >> /home/vagrant/.jupyter_mode` or simply never specify a password.
 If you want to be able to use jupyter but don't want it to autostart, run `jupyter notebook password` inside the vm and then run `jupyter notebook` in whichever subdirectory you want to put your notebooks.
 Access the server in the same way.